 On March 11, 2021, artist Mike Winkelmann, better known as Beeple, stunned the whole world: he sold a piece of his artwork for $69.3 million, the third-highest price that has ever been achieved by any living artist.
 But this, compared to the preceding works, was not an ordinary physical work of art, but a digital collectible, or an NFT — a non-fungible token.

 Onwards and upwards.
-Twitter founder Jack Dorsey is planning to auction off his and actually the world’s first tweet, which was published on March 21, 2006, as an NFT for $2.5 million.
-The proceeds from the NFT auction will be converted into bitcoin and donated to Give Directly, a nonprofit organization that allows donors to send money directly to people who live in extreme poverty.
+Twitter founder Jack Dorsey sold his and actually the world’s first tweet, which was published on March 21, 2006, as an NFT for over $2.9 million.
+He converted the proceeds from the NFT auction into Bitcoin and donated to Give Directly Africa, a nonprofit organization that allows donors to send money directly to people who live in extreme poverty.

 Are you at a loss for words?
 We feel exactly the same.
 However, we’re also here to ensure that you won’t lose your bearings in the totally new NFT universe, and could even pluck up the courage to launch your own NFT campaign as well.

 In this video, Alex Dolgov, a blockchain consultant, will provide detailed insights into the major aspects of NFTs, their history, key features, value, and future prospects.
 He will also share how to properly create, sell, and buy NFTs.

 For more details, check out this article and get to know who can benefit from NFTs and see the examples of the most expensive NFTs ever sold.